 When contemplating a human being, a healthy functioning human spirit is balanced and even.
 But when it is pressed down, a lower point in the spirit is created, producing a “depression” in the spirit–sometimes referred to as being low in spirits.

 A person who is depressed has lowered vitality or functioning activity.
 Feelings of sadness and hopelessness accompany this condition to varying degrees.
-The causes of depression are widespread, often making a specific trigger difficult to pinpoint.
+The causes of depression are widespread, often making a specific triggers difficult to pinpoint.

 Globally over 300 million people suffer from clinical depression.
-Typical symptoms of depression are sleep issues (either insomnia or excessive sleep), loss of appetite or overeating, and difficulties in thinking and concentration.
+Typical symptoms of depression are sleep problems (either insomnia or excessive sleep), loss of appetite or overeating, and difficulties in thinking and concentration.
 It is not uncommon for a depressed person to struggle with suicidal thoughts.
 They may feel like they just can’t go on.